-Alternating Bit Protocol (ABP) is a simplified version of Sliding Window Protocol used in TCP, the most important communication protocol on the globe, such that each window size is one.
+Alternating Bit Protocol (ABP) is a communication protocol such that the window size is 1 in Sliding Window Protocol used in Transmission Control Protocol (TCP), the most important communication protocol on the globe.
 ABP consists of a sender and a receiver.
 The sender maintains one bit bit1 and a packet pac to be delivered.
 The receiver maintains one bit bit2 and a list list that contains the packets that have been received.
 Two unreliable channels chan1 and chan2 are used.
-Since they are unreliable channels, their elements may be lost (or dropped) and duplicated.
+They are unreliable in that their elements may be lost (or dropped) and duplicated.
 Fig. 1 shows a snapshot of ABP.
-There are eight possible actions in ABP:
+There are eight actions done in ABP: